Dingane

-Dingane ka Senzangakhona Zulu (c.
-1795–29 January 1840), commonly referred to as Dingane or Dingaan, was a Zulu prince who became king of the Zulu Kingdom in 1828, after assassinating his brother Shaka.
-He set up his royal capital, uMgungundlovu, and one of numerous military encampments, or kraals, in the Emakhosini Valley just south of the White Umfolozi River, on the slope of Lion Hill (Singonyama).
+Dingane KaSenzangakhona Zulu (c.
+1795–29 January 1840), commonly referred to as Dingane, Dingarn or Dingaan, was a Zulu prince who became king of the Zulu Kingdom in 1828, after assassinating his half-brother Shaka Zulu.
+He set up his royal capital, uMgungundlovu, translated to "Place of the Elephant" or "elephant swallower".
+He also constructed one of numerous military encampments, or kraals, in the eMakhosini Valley just south of the White Umfolozi River, on the slope of Lion Hill (Singonyama).

 Rise to power

 Dingane came to power in 1828 after assassinating his half-brother Shaka with the help of another brother, Umhlangana, as well as Mbopa, Shaka's bodyguard.
-They were traditionally said to have killed Shaka because of his increasingly brutal behaviour after the death of his mother, Nandi.
-The assassination took place at present-day Stanger.
+Following the death of Nandi, Shaka's behavior became increasingly erratic and many of his relatives accused Shaka of killing his mother.
+The true mastermind behind the murder of Shaka was his paternal aunt Mkabayi kaJama, who saw Dingane as the best of the choices for next King of the Zulu Nation.
+The assassination took place at KwaDukuza.
+Following Shaka's death, Dingane and Mkabayi conspired to kill Mbopa and Umhlangana, paving the way for Dingane to become sole ruler of the Zulu Empire.